5.14SEQUENCE (GENERATOR)

 Increment of the sequence (when using NEXT VALUE FOR seq_name); cannot be 0.

-The RESTART WITH newvalue clause allows you to set the next value generated by NEXT VALUE FOR seq_name.
-To achieve this, the current value of the sequence is set to (newvalue - increment) with increment either as specified in the statement, or stored in the metadata of the sequence.
-The RESTART clause (without WITH) restarts the sequence with the initial value stored in the metadata of the sequence.
+The RESTART WITH start_value clause sets the current value of the sequence so that the next value obtained from NEXT VALUE FOR seq_name is equal to start_value.
+To achieve this, the current value of the sequence is set to (start_value - increment) with increment either as specified in the statement, or from the metadata of the sequence.
+The RESTART clause without WITH start_value behaves as if WITH start_value is specified with the start value from the metadata of the sequence.

 Note